nd-crane/trusted_ke/re/pl-marker/README.md

     6. Note the commands in the Quick Start section.
 Optional - if you downloaded the scierc dataset, you can paste these commands to evaluate the model on that dataset and confirm their results.

 4. Create JSONL formatted data for the input.
-See data_processing/pl-marker_faa.ipynb.
-That notebook creates two different sets of JSONL data - one which treats the entire FAA dataset as a single document with 2478 sentences, and one which treats it as 2478 documents each with one sentence.
-Both are saved in PL-Marker/scierc.
-Alternatively, use the .json files already created, now in pl-marker, and move to pl-marker/PL-Marker/scierc
+See create_jsonl_data.ipynb.
+That notebook transforms the FAA data to JSONL format and saves it in PL-Marker/scierc.
+Alternatively, use the .json file already created, now in pl-marker, and move to pl-marker/PL-Marker/scierc

-5. Copy sciner_models/sciner-scibert to sciner_models/sciner-scibert_one_doc, and to sciner_models/sciner-scibert_doc_per_sentence
+5. Copy sciner_models/sciner-scibert to sciner_models/sciner-scibert_faa

-6. Copy scire_models/scire-scibert to scire_models/scire-scibert_one_doc, and to scire_models/scire-scibert_doc_per_sentence
+6. Copy scire_models/scire-scibert to scire_models/scire-scibert_faa

 Your directory tree from pl-marker should look like this:
 .\